tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 </ImageBlock>

-### 1. Help (required)
+### 1. Help

-The help menu is standard across apps and consists of a variety of resources, ranging from help specific to the user’s current app to the broad range of resources available on Tyler Community.
+The help menu is standard across apps and can consist of a variety of resources, ranging from help specific to the user’s current app to the broad range of resources available in a suite of apps.

 <ImageBlock maxWidth="600px" padded={false}>